finalkiller12/DIP/README.md

 Trying to create an UI that will display the transformer failure rate.

-MainWindow.py - codes that links the button / files together
+(RUN THIS) MainWindow.py - codes that links the button / files together

 UiMainWindow.py - Create from Qt Designner